scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Be honest.
 Do you really know what you mean when you tell people that you 'work in digital?'
 And do you think anyone else understands what it means?
 Be honest.
 Think of those glazed eyes at in the pub, at parties and family gatherings.
 The opaque nature of the word 'digital' was recently criticised by UK Government's Science and Technology Select Committee's [Digital Government inquiry](https://www.parliament.uk/business/committees/committees-a-z/commons-select/science-and-technology-committee/inquiries/parliament-2017/digital-government-17-19/).
 Their [report](https://publications.parliament.uk/pa/cm201719/cmselect/cmsctech/1455/145510.htm) concluded that the open-ended definition of "digital" made it difficult to assess progress made by the digital agenda.

 So wtf does 'digital' mean?
 Harriett Green and Myra Hunt, Defra's joint Chief Digital Officers, restated what 'digital' was intended to mean.
-Their post [what we mean by "digital"](https://defradigital.blog.gov.uk/2017/11/13/what-we-mean-by-digital/) returned to source and quoted Tom Loosemore's original defintion:
+Their post [what we mean by "digital"](https://defradigital.blog.gov.uk/2017/11/13/what-we-mean-by-digital/) returned to source and quoted Tom Loosemore's original definition:

 > "Digital: Applying the culture, practices, processes & technologies of the Internet-era to respond to people's raised expectations."